 Change user shell with useradd command in Linux

 The useradd command is used to add new users to a Linux system.
-It can also be used to change the shell of an existing user.
-The following syntax is used to change the shell of an existing user where “<username>” is the name of the user you want to change their shell.
+It can be used to specify the shell for a new user.
+The following syntax is used to change the shell of an new user.
+The “<username>” is the name of the user you want to create.

 useradd -s /bin/zsh <username>

-The following example will change the shell of user testuser to /bin/bash.
+The following example will create a new user with the shell /bin/bash.

 # useradd -s /bin/bash testuser